 Use a VPN or two-factor Authentication

-By and large one of the most effective ways of staying safe is to install a VPN or Virtual Private Network client on your mobile device.
+By and large one of the most effective ways of staying safe on public Wi-Fi is by installing a VPN or Virtual Private Network client on your mobile device.
 VPN, in fact, is the most robust protection you can use in order to stay secure over public Wi-Fi.
-A VPN sends your Internet traffic through an encrypted tunnel, making it extremely difficult for others on the network to see what you're doing, or intercept and decipher your data.
+A VPN sends your Internet traffic through an encrypted tunnel, making it extremely difficult for others on the same public network to see what you're doing, or intercept and decipher your data.
 Once you have a VPN app on your device all you have to do is connect to a remote VPN server, and you can join any wireless network without putting your security at risk.

-Another alternative is to use two-factor authentication - a security process in which the user provides two different authentication factors to verify themselves to better protect both the user's credentials and the resources the user can access.
+Another way to stay safe on public networks is to use two-factor authentication - a security process in which the user provides two different authentication factors to verify themselves to better protect both the user's credentials and the resources the user can access.
 Two-factor authentication provides a higher level of assurance than authentication methods that depend on single-factor authentication and adds an additional layer of security by making it harder for hackers to gain access to a person's devices or online accounts.

 Don't Share Files